danhicks853/theappapp/docs/testing/development_guardrails.md

 - **Task execution guide not followed** - Stop and restart following `docs/TASK_EXECUTION_GUIDE.md` exactly
 - **Testing philosophy not followed** - Stop and review `docs/testing/testing_philosophy.md` requirements
+- **Integration database not Postgres** - Stop and switch to Postgres-backed fixtures before running tests
 - **Task not found in tracker** - Stop and create missing task
 - **Decision reference unclear** - Stop and clarify with user
 - **Any test failing** - Stop and fix implementation